-As described in 'Activity since the period end', in November the 3i India Infrastructure Fund completed a new investment in GVK Energy Limited.
+As described on page 10, in November the 3i India Infrastructure Fund completed a new investment in GVK Energy Limited.

 Elgin

 Elgin Infrastructure Limited ("Elgin") holds a portfolio of PFI project investments, in which Robertson Capital Projects Limited ("Robertson") retains a 50.1% holding.
 Robertson is a private company with activities covering construction, PFI projects, facilities management services and timber products.
 The Elgin portfolio comprises five schools projects and 11 community healthcare schemes, all of which are now fully operational.